muskoin/muskoin.github.io/index.md

 ## Step 1

 He then clicks the convenience link provided by a meme-maker in their tweet.
 It will auto-fill the fields on this page: <a href="http://muskoin.app/#/mint">muskoin.app/#/mint</a>.
-If on a smartphone, use the browser built into the <a href="https://metamask.io">Metamask</a> app.
+If on a smartphone, he should use the browser built into the <a href="https://metamask.io">Metamask</a> app.

 ## Step 2